-Much of the South African landscape has been transformed by people but the area around Glencoe Baobab still is in comparatively natural state, although nearby there are wast agricultural lands.
+Much of the South African landscape has been transformed by people but the area around Glencoe Baobab still is in a comparatively natural state, although nearby there are wast agricultural lands.
 This increases the visual impression created by this tree.

-Close to the ground the incredible giant divides into several trunks – the main trunk long ago has lowered itself on the ground.
+Close to the ground, the incredible giant divides into several trunks – the main trunk long ago has lowered itself on the ground.
 Thus Glencoe Baobab is smaller in volume than the largest known tree in South Africa – Sagole Baobab, although the diameter of the Glencoe giant is by one third larger.

 Up to the recent time (Wondermondo has no knowledge about the present situation) the interested visitors were kindly asked to contact Glencoe Farm before the visit to this unique monument of nature.
-Owners of the farm have told that the tree gets a few visitors every month thus they are considering to organise to develop some tourist facilities near it (1).
+Owners of the farm have told that the tree gets a few visitors every month thus they are considering to organize to develop some tourist facilities near it (1).

 Investigators of baobabs should take into account that the trunk of this tree might decrease in dry years.
 This variation can be significant – some another baobab in 1946 was by 60 cm less in diameter than in 1931!

 It is estimated that the tree could be several thousand years old although it has not been proven scientifically.